benoitballester/aziz_remap2rest/README.rst

     Browseable API http://127.0.0.1:8000/api/v1/
     Live API: http://127.0.0.1:8000/#/v1

-To deploy the app on a server with Apache and mod_wsgi please read this https://docs.djangoproject.com/en/1.11/howto/deployment/wsgi/modwsgi/​​
+To deploy the app on a server with Apache and mod_wsgi please read this https://docs.djangoproject.com/en/1.11/howto/deployment/wsgi/modwsgi/

-s